 We facilitated workshops with groups from across the organisation to ensure that considerations such as target markets, compliance and multi-language support were covered – as well as ensuring all stakeholders had a clear vision for the redesigned website.
 A review of competitor websites by our UX consultants also helped identify best practice examples, and provided a better understanding of likely user expectations.

 Through these activities we were able to capture the information we needed.
 But there was a lot of it.
 Consolidating our findings into succinct user stories helped communicate the requirements for the redesign, and enabled us to begin work on the site’s information architecture and UX design.
 We created designs for sitemaps, user interfaces and key interactions, testing these with users to confirm they matched their own internal mental models.

 After all activities had been completed Investec Asset Management was provided with:

-These outputs provided our developers, alongside IAM’s creative branding partner, with the information they needed to make sure that the UX vision was carried through the project right to the final deliverable - and beyond.
+These outputs provided our team, alongside IAM’s creative branding partner, with the information they needed to make sure that the UX vision was carried through the bespoke software consultancy and development phases right through to the final deliverable – and beyond.

 As a result, the new sites have garnered praise from users and leading industry bodies alike – with the redesign project shortlisted for the “Open Category Innovation Award” at the IMAIAs, and “Best Use of IT in Wholesale & Investment Banking” in the FStech Awards.